KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2023-09-10-truly-endless.md

 * Fixed bug where the Final Boss could swap the new wall tower.

 Tower updates
 * Max tower level has been increased to 100.
+This max level is the bottleneck for endless.
 * Wall tower sell value has been changed so it gives the full refund.
 * Beam tower can no longer be displaced or swapped to prevent making the tower useless.
 Beam visuals have been reduced for better visibility.
 * Slow tower has been significantly nerfed.
 Slow starts at 6% and maxes at level 8 with a 48% movement reduction.